docker plugin enable

 Enables a plugin.
 The plugin must be installed before it can be enabled,

-see docker plugin install
+see docker plugin install.

 For example uses of this command, refer to the examples section below.